Flat-rate tax for self-employed: 5 situations where you need to file a tax return

 "You don't file a tax return with a flat rate tax." - You've probably heard that one too many times.
 But as it happens with taxes, there are a few "buts".
 In these situations, you have to file a return even though you're on a flat-rate system:

-- You have income other than business income of more than CZK 50,000 per year.
+• You have income other than business income of more than CZK 50,000 per year.
 To avoid having to deal with the paperwork associated with taxes, your total income from capital assets, rent and other (§ 8-10 on your tax return) must not exceed this limit.
 Keep an eye on it if you earn extra income from, for example, renting, selling securities or cryptocurrencies.

-How to file a flat-rate tax return?
+How to file a tax return with a flat tax?

-- You work out your tax under the general rules as if you were not in the flat-rate scheme.
+1. You work out your tax under the general rules as if you were not in the flat-rate scheme.
 You list all your income, including income from your business.

-- Any overpayment will be refunded by the tax authority or you will pay the underpayment.
+4. Any overpayment will be refunded by the tax authority or you will pay the underpayment.

 Do the same for social security and health insurance.
 You send the statements to the Social Security and Health Insurance Institutions, with the premiums paid under the flat-rate tax serving as a deposit.